What will I learn?

 What can I do with this degree?

 Graduates should continue their education at a four-year university.
-They often work in probation, parole, victim services, court administration and law enforcement.
+They often work as:

 This program is a popular base for prelaw students and provides a thorough understanding of the system they may be practicing in during their careers.
 Students in prelaw should select a broad base of courses at the undergraduate level.
 The practice of law normally requires a bachelor's degree, three years in graduate law school, and successful completion of the bar exam of the jurisdiction in which the law school graduate wishes to practice.